skip to content

 Increasing prosperity, changing lifestyles and urbanisation are placing huge demands on global agriculture.
 A major approach to feeding the world’s growing population is to increase our crop yields in a sustainable way.
 This will rely on making significant progress in the fundamental science of plants, microbes and soils, and translating them into applied agricultural solutions.

-The Crop Science Centre will draw together a coalition of international expertise in plant sciences in Cambridge with a focus on real-world impact.
-Serving as a global hub for crop science, it will translate the University of Cambridge’s strong fundamental plant research into new, sustainable approaches for farmers, processors and consumers.
+The Crop Science Centre draws together a coalition of international expertise in plant sciences in Cambridge with a focus on real-world impact.
+Serving as a global hub for crop science, it translates the University of Cambridge’s strong fundamental plant research into new, sustainable approaches for farmers, processors and consumers.
 This involves:

 • A world leading programme of research, international exchange and collaboration, led by Russell R Geiger Professor of Crop Science, Giles Oldroyd.
 Strategic research areas will include fundamental science to underpin enhancement of crop yields; crop breeding; and agritech outreach and training courses.

 • Recruiting and training the best young researchers from around the world in interdisciplinary science, including in plant genetics, bioinformatics, computational modelling and statistics.
-This will equip them with the skills to tackle research into the development of a wide range of staple and orphan crops.
+This equips them with the skills to tackle research into the development of a wide range of staple and orphan crops.

 Professor Sir David Baulcombe, Head of Cambridge’s Department of Plant Sciences and project lead for the University.